-1 The Nineteenth Ordinary Meeting of the Contracting Parties to the Convention for the Protection of the Marine Environment and the Coastal Region of the Mediterranean ("the Barcelona Convention") and its Protocols, which was held in Athens, Greece from 9 to 12 February 2016, adopted Decision IG.22/4 related to the Regional Strategy for Prevention of and Response to Marine Pollution from Ships (2016-2021) (UNEP(DEPI)/MED IG.22/28), hereinafter referred to as the Regional Strategy (2016-2021), which is presented in the Annex to document REMPEC/WG.39/INF.3.
+1 The Nineteenth Ordinary Meeting of the Contracting Parties to the Convention for the Protection of the Marine Environment and the Coastal Region of the Mediterranean ("the Barcelona Convention") and its Protocols (COP 19), which was held in Athens, Greece from 9 to 12 February 2016, adopted Decision IG.22/4 related to the Regional Strategy for Prevention of and Response to Marine Pollution from Ships (2016-2021) (UNEP(DEPI)/MED IG.22/28), hereinafter referred to as the Regional Strategy (2016-2021), which is presented in the Annex to document REMPEC/WG.41/INF.3.

-The Regional Strategy (2016-2021), including its General and Specific Objectives, were developed on the basis of the original Regional Strategy for Prevention of and Response to Marine Pollution from Ships adopted by the Fourteenth Ordinary Meeting of the Contracting Parties to the Barcelona Convention and its Protocols, which was convened in Portorož, Slovenia from 8 to 11 November 2005.
-The revision exercise was carried out in parallel to the preparation of the Integrated Six Year Programme of Work of the Mediterranean Action Plan (MAP) of the United Nations Environment Programme (UNEP), also referred to as UNEP/MAP, for the period 2016 to 2021 (Mid-Term Strategy), the drafting of the Mediterranean Strategy for Sustainable Development (MSSD) 2.0 (2016-2025) and the implementation of the Ecosystem Approach (EcAp) during the biennium 2014-2015.
-The Regional Strategy (2016-2021) should, therefore, be seen as an integral part of the UNEP/MAP's Mid-Term Strategy.
+2 The Regional Strategy (2016-2021), including its General and Specific Objectives, were developed on the basis of the original Regional Strategy for Prevention of and Response to Marine Pollution from Ships adopted by the Fourteenth Ordinary Meeting of the Contracting Parties to the Barcelona Convention and its Protocols (COP 14), which was convened in Portorož, Slovenia from 8 to 11 November 2005.
+The revision exercise was carried out in parallel with the preparation of the Integrated Six Year Programme of Work of the Mediterranean Action Plan (MAP) of the United Nations Environment Programme (UN Environment), also referred to as UN Environment/MAP, for the period 2016 to 2021 (Mid-Term Strategy), the drafting of the Mediterranean Strategy for Sustainable Development (MSSD) (2016-2025) and the implementation of the Ecosystem Approach (EcAp) during the biennium 2014-2015.
+The Regional Strategy (2016-2021) should, therefore, be seen as an integral part of the UN Environment/MAP's Mid-Term Strategy.